Advanced strategy with discipline

 Common Hi-Lo deviations worth training first

 These examples show how index numbers work in practice.
-Treat them as a training map, not as a universal casino prescription: S17/H17, DAS, surrender, deck count, and exact index set can change the number.
+Treat them as a training map, not as a universal casino prescription: S17/H17, DAS, surrender, deck count, Hi-Lo versus Hi-Opt tags, and the exact index set can change the number.

 SituationTriggerPlayWhy it changes